 2017 Flood Information

-The deadline to apply for Economic Injury loans, such as loans to assist small businesses and non-profits through the recovery period, is May 16, 2018.
+The deadline to apply for Economic Injury loans, such as loans to assist small businesses, small agricultural cooperatives, small aquaculture businesses and private nonprofit organizations through the recovery period is August 13, 2018.
+View Fact Sheet.

-Applicants may apply online using the Electronic Loan Application (ELA) on the SBA’s website at https://disasterloan.sba.gov/ela.
+Applicants may also apply online using the Electronic Loan Application (ELA) on the SBA’s website at https://disasterloan.sba.gov/ela.

 Disaster loan information and applications may also be obtained by calling the SBA’s Customer Service Center at 1-800-659-2955 (1-800-877-8339 for the deaf and hard-of-hearing), or by emailing firstname.lastname@example.org.

 On September 1, Governor Bruce Rauner sent a request to the President of the United States asking that he approve federal assistance to help people in the northern Illinois region, including Lake County, recover from record flooding and severe storms in July.
-We have not received a response to this request.
+In November 2017, FEMA denied the request.
+More information on the disaster declaration process for individual assistance can be found below.

-Recently, joint assessment teams from the Illinois Emergency Management Agency (IEMA), the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA) reviewed damage in the four counties.
-The teams identified more than 3,200 homes that were damaged, including 244 homes with major damage and 2,985 with less severe damage related to the floods and storms.
+In August, joint assessment teams from the Illinois Emergency Management Agency (IEMA), the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA) reviewed damage in the four counties.
+In Lake County, the teams identified more than 3,200 homes that were damaged, including 244 homes with major damage and 2,985 with less severe damage related to the floods and storms.

 Additionally, Lake County worked with local officials and IEMA to collect and submit damage under the Public Assistance (PA) damage assessment process.
 In the four counties proclaimed a disaster area by Governor Rauner, uninsured damages to public property and other eligible government costs such as debris removal, emergency protective measures, and repair/replacement of damaged public infrastructure related to the disaster amounted to $10.7 million.
 The State of Illinois threshold for Public Assistance (PA) is $18.3 million (for this one disaster), therefore no federal public assistance for local, county, and state governments, and certain private, non-profit organizations will be available.

-The Disaster Declaration Process (for Individual Assistance) is a multi-step process that could take up to two to three months.
+The Disaster Declaration Process (for Individual Assistance) is a multi-step process as seen below.

 - Local governments respond to disaster and then move into disaster recover and clean-up